marklcrns/my-zettelkasten/bacb12b6.md

 never in groups, can you engage Deliberate Practice, in other words, be _in the zone_.

-Studies suggests that elite performers spends more time practicing alone than those in their peers.
+Studies suggests that elite performers spend more time practicing alone than those in their peers.
 Chess grandmasters typically spend five thousand hours, almost five times as many as the average players, studying the game by themselves in their first ten years of learning to play.
 College students who